Mallika Srinivasan: Awards and accolades

 Srinivasan has received a number of accolades and awards.
 In 2011, she was voted Entrepreneur of the Year by Ernst and Young; awarded the Woman Leader of the Year award by Forbes India; and recognized by Forbes Asia as one of the Top 50 Asian Power Businesswomen.

+As per Forbes list of India’s 100 richest tycoons, dated 9 October 2024, Amalgamations family is ranked 64th with a net worth of $5 Billion.

 She was named among the six Most Powerful Women of India Inc. by Business Today, while the Asian Business Leadership Forum (ABLF) honored her with the ABLF Woman of Power Award.
 NDTV Profit, India's leading business television channel, accorded her the honor of Business Thought Leader of the Year 2012 Award, at the NDTV Profit Business Leadership Awards.
 In 2018, she was ranked fifth among India's Most Powerful Women in Business by Fortune India.
 In 2020, she was awarded "Businesswoman of the year" at ET Prime Women Leadership Awards 2020.